kolmafia/multitool/README.md

 # multitool
-A utility for managing portions of the KoLmafia local environment, downloading new versions and launching KoLmafia.
+A utility for inspecting portions of the KoLmafia local environment, downloading new versions and launching KoLmafia.